 1 a+b+c 70.0 90.4% 97.2%

 did not generalize well to MIRACL, so we just used the other three.
 Adding these models to the fold increased effectiveness by a small margin, but not enough to be considered a new baseline.
-Actually, contrary to what we had seen in other datasets, training monolingual SPLADE did not work that well in MIRACL, compared to multilingual, which we confirm in the following paragraphs.
+In fact, contrary to what we had seen in other datasets, training monolingual SPLADE models did not work well in MIRACL as compared to multilingual, which we confirm in the following paragraphs.

 2.4 The introduction of multi-lingual SPLADE - you have to fail first to make it work

 Now to the only possibly novel part of our submission, multi-lingual SPLADE models (mSPLADE).
-This has already kinda been tried in SPLADE-X, which was not multi-lingual but cross-lingual, where they had troubles: not only with the tokenizer size (which vastly increases memory use), but also with the pretrained models.
-For the pre-trained models we had the solution, pre-train from scratch on MIRACL following [11], however tokenizer size, and the amount of memory we need as it increases we had no solution.
-Actually, we got lucky that we had access to a few A100’s with 80g which are the only ones that could train models that size and we are limited to training with at most 128 tokens and indexing with at most 256.
+This has already somewhat been tried with SPLADE-X, which was not multi-lingual but cross-lingual, where they had difficulties: not only with the tokenizer size (which vastly increases memory use), but also with the pretrained models.
+For the pre-trained models our solution was to pre-train from scratch on MIRACL following [11].
+However, we had no solution for the amount of memory required for the larger tokenizer size.
+But, we were fortunate to have access to a few A100’s with 80GB of RAM, which is the only hardware that could train models of this size.
+Unfortunately, we were limited to training with at most 128 tokens and indexing with at most 256.

 For the tokenizer, we initially used the tokenizer from XLM-Roberta, which has 240k+ tokens, and then pretrained with MLM+FLOPS on the 15 non-English corpora of MIRACL.
-We then finetuned first on the languages of mMARCO that are present on the 15 (Arabic, Chinese, French, Hindi, Indonesian, Japanese, Russian, Spanish) and finally finetuned on MIRACL using two different val- ues of lambda (mSPLADE-small and mSPLADE-large for the length of the documents).
-However, while the effectiveness was better than the translated models we were not satisfied.
+We then finetuned on the languages of mMARCO that are present in the 15 (Arabic, Chinese, French, Hindi, Indonesian, Japanese, Russian, Spanish), and finally finetuned on MIRACL using two different val- ues of lambda (mSPLADE-small and mSPLADE-large for the length of the documents).
+However, while the effectiveness was better than the translated T-SPLADE models we were not satisfied.
 Note that as these models are not trained for English, we consider that they have the same effectiveness as the best of mDPR and BM25 when averaging.

-Thus, we went back and recreated a tokenizer from scratch with just 120k tokens, but based on the statistics of the 15 non-english MIRACL datasets.
+Thus, we went back and recreated a tokenizer from scratch with just 120k tokens, but based on the statistics of the 15 non-English MIRACL datasets.
 We then pre-trained with MLM+FLOPS on MIRACL, finetuned on mMARCO and finally finetuned on MIRACL to get a new model that we call mSPLADE-sTok.
-Note that we still used the same max sequence length of 128 for training, but it was way faster to redo all steps for this new model.
-With more patience, i.e. increasing pretraining steps and the max sequence lengths these models would probably be better. mSPLADE-sTok is not only faster to run, but it is also much more stable and effective compared to mSPLADE-small and mSPLADE-large.
-Finally, as this was a competition we added all three models to the ensemble, creating “HYBRID 2”, which improves upon the previous one, achieving a recall@20 that is almost as good as the recall@100 of our first hybrid.
-We note that there could probably be even more gains by properly tuning the hyperparameters (sTok has smallish docs and large queries, which is not ideal for SPLADE) and by letting it train for more time, especially the MLM+FLOPS pretraining part, which uses only 5 epochs
+Note that we still used the same max sequence length of 128 for training, but it was much faster to redo all steps for this new model due to the smaller tokenizer.
+With more patience (i.e. increasing pretraining steps and the max sequence lengths), these models would probably be better. mSPLADE-sTok is not only faster to run, but it is also much more stable and effective compared to mSPLADE-small and mSPLADE-large.
+Finally, as this was a competition we added all three models to the ensemble, creating “HYBRID 2”, which improves upon the previous one, achieving a Recall@20 that is almost as good as the Recall@100 of our first hybrid.
+We note that there could probably be even more gains by properly tuning the hyperparameters (sTok has smallish docs and large queries, which is not ideal for SPLADE) and by letting it train for more time – especially the MLM+FLOPS pretraining part, which uses only 5 epochs.

 2.5 Proper dense multilingual retrieval - mColbert and mContriever enter the fold